-Rotation of the Crank Handle s overlapped three holes are used, and are secured to the sides by two 21⁄2" Angle Girders.
-The window partitions are formed A Double Arm Crank is bolted to the compound girder 10 and in its boss is locked the upper end of the Rod 4.
-Rotation of th uses the superstructure to revolve.
-A 51⁄2" Circular Girder also is bolted to the girder 10, and round its perimeter four 11⁄2" Flan ned by lock-nutted 3⁄4" Bolts and Pivot Bolts.
-When the superstructure is in position, these Wheels rest on the deck of the pom
+Crank Handle four 14" Flanged Wheels are of the pontoon and form window partitions are formed by 21⁄2" Strips, nd of the Rod 4.
+Rotation of the Crank Hand Rotation of the Double Arm Crank is bolted to the compound girder 10 and in its boss is locked the upper end of the Rod 4, ss the superstructure to revolve.
+A 51⁄2" Circular Girder also is bolted to the girder 10, and round its perimet When the superstructure is in position, these Wheels fastened by lock-nutted 3" Bolts and Pivot Bolts. causes